LindsayElia/rails-titanic-teams-password-reset/README.md

 ## Bonus

- * Add a powers resource that has many to many relationship to heroes (superman has super_strength, hulk has super_strength etc)
+ * Add a powers resource that has many to many relationship to superheroes (superman has super_strength, hulk has super_strength etc)